Asset allocation–An overview

 Why would I use more Stocks or more Bonds?

 Stocks, or equities, have historically offered the highest risk and highest returns.
 But not all stocks are the same.
 Large-cap stocks are less risky and small-cap stocks have more risk.
 Investors willing to deal with the volatility of stocks usually realize the best positive returns over time.

 Bonds have historically had less volatility than stocks, but the trade off is that they offer more modest returns.
 There are some types of bonds that are riskier such as junk bonds and high-yield bonds.
-Investors with a short time horizon often keep their investments in bonds since they offer stability and income.
+Investors with a short time horizon often keep their investments in bonds since they offer stability and regular income.

 Many mid-career investors prefer riskier asset allocations that frequently shift in value, but have the potential to grow their account value substantially while they have non-investment income.
 As they get closer to retirement, these types of investors then transition to more conservative allocations.

 Are there other factors that influence my asset allocation?